nimh-sfim/lab-docs/write_good_code.md

 - [PEP8, the style guide for Python code][pep8]
 - [Numpy docstring standard][numpydoc]

 If you want to use a built-in style checker, you can use [flake8][flake8].
-If you use VSCode as your IDE, there is an [extension][flake8_vscode] for flake8 that you can download.
+VSCode has an [extension][flake8_vscode] for flake8 that works like an automatic grammar checker for code style.
+Other coding environments have similar option.

 ## Approach